WingDr/siyuan-plugin-citation/README.md

 > A citation plugin that implements basic functionality, hoping to make your SiYuan more academically oriented.

+**Updates in 0.4.15**

+1. **Redesigned database attribute synchronization settings with per-column built-in and custom mappings, including safe migration of legacy templates**
+2. **Fixed refreshing all literature notes incorrectly processing nested documents; only direct children of the configured library are now refreshed**
+3. **Improved single-select and multi-select attribute writes, template defaults, and handling of special characters**

 **"In version 0.4.6, I made significant changes to the citation logic, which may cause some bugs.
 If you encounter any issues, please report them in time.
 Thank you very much!!!"**

 **Important Updates in 0.4.0**